shivam6862/shivam6862/README.md

 </p>

 <p>
-I'm a software developer with a passion for solving complex problems and building elegant solutions.
-I am constantly challenging myself to improve my skills and stay up-to-date with the latest technologies.
+I'm a software developer passionate about solving complex problems and building elegant solutions.
+I constantly challenge myself to improve my skills and stay up-to-date with the latest technologies.
+Additionally, my expertise extends to data analytics and machine learning, with a successful track record in Kaggle competitions.
 </p>

 Check out my [website](https://shivam6862.github.io/) to know more about me.